It is said that every child is a reflection of his teacher. So at the very heart of learning lies a connection between students and teachers.

 Teacher leadership provides some very powerful opportunities for students to advance themselves in their school careers.
 It has enormous influence on the daily lives of students across the school, strengthening positive school culture and inspiring effective student-led programs.

-For example, many students here in Oakridge experience the most memorable activities of their school life through participating in the school events such as MUNs, being on the organising team of school mega-events such as TEDx or Oak IQ, or taking an advanced class that enables them to engage deeply beyond the academic content, all guided by teacher leaders.
+For example, many students here in Oakridge, one of the best IGCSE Schools in Hyderabad experience the most memorable activities of their school life through participating in the school events such as MUNs, being on the organizing team of school mega-events such as TEDx or Oak IQ, or taking an advanced class that enables them to engage deeply beyond the academic content, all guided by teacher leaders.

 Unique Initiatives such as ASK Talks has introduced professional insight through its innovative sessions aimed at bringing experts from various fields.
 Such a platform enables a student to aspire more, think big and build on skill sets, attitude, and knowledge beyond a classroom.